StevenMayher/431-2021/labs/lab05/lab05.md

 # Part A. County Health Rankings (Questions 1-6)

-We’re going to revisit our County Health Rankings data, specifically using the same midwest counties we worked with in Lab 02, but starting from an expanded `lab05_counties.csv` data set.
+We’re going to revisit our County Health Rankings data, specifically using the same Midwest counties we worked with in Lab 02, but starting from an expanded `lab05_counties.csv` data set.

 First, you’ll want to read in the `lab05_counties` data and filter to